bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/why-do-we-need-oauth.md

 - Zoom + Calendar syncing

 You’re not giving your password to every third-party tool.
 You’re authorizing specific, limited actions through OAuth.

+## API Developer Perspective

+For the API developer, it will difficult to differentiate the login requests.
+Is it coming from the real user or from a third party application.
+It will be a bloody nightmare.

 ## Final Thoughts